Transitioning to Pio: a complete checklist for new Pio customers

 Bin insert

-The first task after the grid is in place is to get the bins into the system.
-Pio (Realization team or Customer Success Team) will supervise the initial bin insert.
+The first task after the grid is in place is to insert the bins into the system.
+Pio (Deployment or Operations Team) will supervise the initial bin insert.
 You will complete the bin insert process with your team.
-Bin insert can take several days, so make sure you have enough people to handle the bin insert after the system is ready for use.
-Read more about bin insert process here: Bin insertion

 Bin configuration